 - For all other studies meeting the definition (including those with social science or behavioral interventions), key personnel1 must complete CITI's "GCP - Social and Behavioral Research Best Practices for Clinical Research" course if that study is NIH funded.

 - NOTE: If you work on multiple studies that meet both of the above criteria, you should complete the "Good Clinical Practice for Drug/Device Researchers" course.
 The "Good Clinical Practice for Drug/Device Researchers" course will be accepted for both types of research, but the "GCP - Social and Behavioral Research Best Practices for Clinical Research" course will not fulfill this requirement if you are conducting clinical trial research involving drugs, devices, biological agents or radioisotopes.

-What is the best way to tell if this training requirement applies to my study?
+What is an easy way to tell if this training requirement applies to my study?

-If the initial sections of your IRB application are filled out in ARROW (or your study is already approved), completing a Human Subjects Training Snapshot will indicate whether or not GCP training is required.
+Provided that your ARROW application is accurately completed, completing a Human Subjects Training Snapshot will indicate whether or not GCP training is required.
 The snapshot will also tell you which GCP course should be taken for that given study as well as the personnel that have not yet completed that appropriate course.
 You can also email UW CITI Support for clarificaiton.

 How do I access these GCP training courses?

 Both GCP training courses can be accessed via the UW CITI Portal, and are accessed in the same manner as the CITI human participants training.
 If you have never taken CITI human participants training, you should complete that first (instructions are here).
 GCP specific instructions are below.